Little Girl Blowing Nose

 Conclusion

 So yeah, that's pretty much my brain dump on allergy testing.
 It's a journey, for sure.
-And you never really feel like you have all the answers.
-Some days are good, and some days you're that parent in the middle of the grocery store aisle, triple-checking the ingredients on a box of crackers.
-It’s just part of the gig, I guess.
-But knowing is so much better than not knowing, even when the answers are hard.
-At least you know what you're up against.
+And you never really know it all.
+There are days when everything seems like it's going okay and days when you are that parent in the back of a grocery store, triple-checking the fine print on a box of crackers.
+Just part of the job, maybe?
+But hey, at least you're aware, even though the answers aren't always easy ones.
+It's better than not knowing at all, I guess.
+At least then you're aware of what you're dealing with.

-At MommaBear Organics, our lollipops are lovingly handcrafted in small batches, using only the finest simple, organic ingredients.
-These delightful wildflower honey suckers are just what you need for on-the-go relief, naturally soothing discomfort and easing allergies with every tasty bite.
+At MommaBear Organics, our lollipops are lovingly handcrafted in small batches with only the finest, simple organic ingredients.
+These wildflower honey suckers are just what you need for on-the-go relief, naturally soothing discomfort, and easing allergies with every tasty bite.
 You can enjoy this sweet and effective remedy anytime, anywhere!